 George criticised the standard of the A-League as "not very high" but said he enjoyed his season with Victory and the relaxed Australian lifestyle.

-But it will likely be his last in Australia, claiming Victory had not "fulfilled their commitments" to his agent by offering him improved financial terms to stay.
+But it will likely be his last in Australia, revealing the club had not "fulfilled their commitments" to his agent by offering him improved financial terms to stay.

 George, who is in talks with other overseas clubs as well, said he would only return to the A-League if presented with a compelling financial offer to compensate from being "so far from home."

-Williams, 29, was contracted for another year but will take up a Middle Eastern payday as he moves towards the latter stages of a career that has been blighted by injuries.
+Williams, 29, was contracted for another year but cannot be begrudged the opportunity to take up a Middle Eastern pay day after missing out on Australia's World Cup squad as he moves towards the latter stages of a career that has been blighted by injuries.

 It leaves coach Kevin Muscat with plenty work to do on the recruitment front after the recent departures of Besart Berisha to Japan and James Donachie to South Korea.